pixelgrade/style-manager/README.md

 GPLv2 and later, of course!

 ## Thanks!
-This plugin also includes the following libraries:
+This plugin also includes the following third-party libraries:

 * Select 2 - https://select2.github.io/
 * Ace Editor - https://ace.c9.io/